-The program of studies in art therapy adheres to the American Art Therapy Association (AATA) guidelines for education and is an AATA-approved program.
+The program of studies in art therapy adheres to the Accreditation Council for Art Therapy Education (ACATE) and Commission on Accreditation of Allied Health Education Program (CAAHEP) standards for art therapy education and is a CAAHEP Accredited Program.
 The program includes both academic content and clinical experience.
-In addition to thirty semester hours of art or art education pre-requisites, twelve semester hours of psychology prerequisite courses are required and may include CLP 4143, PSY 2012, 4604, or DEP 3103, 3305.
+In addition to thirty semester hours of art or art education prerequisites, twelve semester hours of psychology prerequisite courses are required and may include CLP 4143, PSY 2012, 4604, or DEP 3103, 3305.
 Candidates meeting graduate admissions standards will be invited to interview for the program.

 Requirements for the Master of Arts (MA) in Arts Administration

-The master’s degree in arts administration provides leadership training for arts agencies, community arts organizations, and visual and performing arts institutions.
-The degree emphasizes interactions among the visual arts, music, dance, and theatre.
-Study centers on management and administrative responsibilities and strategies.
-Course options include the areas of public and private support systems, structures of arts agencies, fundraising, grant writing, personnel management, marketing, education, and programming.
-The program, requiring a minimum of three semesters to complete, consists of a minimum of thirty-nine semester hours and includes: four courses in the arts administration core (ARE 5262, 5253, 5665, and 5865); a minimum of nine hours in general core requirements (ARE 5245, 5641, 5745, or 5935); nine hours in interdisciplinary coursework such as marketing, accounting, public administration, and human resources management; and nine hours of internship.
+The master's degree in arts administration educates aspiring cultural leaders about the practice and theory of socially responsible arts administration.
+The program, requiring a minimum of four semesters to complete, consists of a minimum of thirty-nine semester hours and includes: four courses in the arts administration core (ARE 5262, 5253, 5665, and 5865); a minimum of nine hours in general core requirements (ARE 5245, 5641, 5745, or 5935); nine hours in managerial coursework such as marketing, accounting, public administration, and human resources management; and nine hours of internship.
 The remainder of the program is based upon the needs of the individual student and the degree requirements of the College of Fine Arts.
 Applicants need not submit a portfolio.

-The Specialist in Art Education (EDS) is offered for those who wish to continue study without pursuit of the doctorate.
+The Specialist in Art Education (EdS) is offered for those who wish to continue study without the pursuit of a doctorate.
 This is a research and master-teacher degree for students with an extensive background in art education who wish to continue service in public education.
 Requirements and procedures are similar to the doctorate except for the substitution of a project for the dissertation.

 Admission to the Doctoral Degree Program